Cultural Competency Plan FY18

 It is the desire of Region 3 Behavioral Health Services to create a climate of inclusion and acceptance for ALL people living in the twenty-two counties of Region 3.
 Cultural competence is the ability to effectively relate to and communicate with people within and outside an organization from diverse ethnic, racial, cultural, economic, social, and linguistic backgrounds.
 When used by Region 3 Behavioral Health Services, the “word culture…implies the integrated pattern of human behavior that includes thoughts, communications, actions, customs, beliefs, values, and institutions of a racial, ethnic, religious, or social group.
 The word competence is used because it implies having the capacity to function in a particular way: the capacity to function within the context of culturally-integrated patterns of human behavior as defined by the group” (Toward a Culturally Competent System of Care, Volume 1, March 1998).

-Becoming culturally competent is a dynamic process between leadership, employees, consumers, and stakeholders that requires cultural knowledge and skill development at all service levels, including strategic planning, policymaking, administration, and practice.
+Becoming culturally competent is a dynamic process between leadership, employees, consumer, and stakeholders that requires cultural knowledge and skill development at all service levels, including strategic planning, policymaking, administration, continuous quality improvement, and practices.
 Region 3 has the commitment to assist employees in developing awareness to cultures and their differences, to foster a positive attitude toward diversity, to provide training for employees to gain knowledge of cultural issues, and to support employees in acquiring the skills to interact with the public and consumers in an inclusive manner.

-It is the intention of Region 3 Behavioral Health Services that the Cultural Competency Plan and CLAS Standards Matrix will prepare the Region 3 staff to effectively serve the ever-changing demographics of the twenty-two counties within the Region 3 service area.
+It is the intention of Region 3 Behavioral Health Services that the Cultural Competency Plan and CLAS Standards Matrix will prepare the Region 3 employees to effectively serve the ever-changing demographics of the twenty-two counties within the Region 3 service area